Rambo (2008 film): Plot

-Myint, a Karen rebel familiar with the area, leads the mercenaries to the site of the massacre.
-As they survey the damage, a squad of Tint's soldiers arrive in a truck with a group of prisoners, whom they proceed to torment.
-Rambo arrives in time and kills the soldiers with his bow and arrow, freeing the hostages.
-Rambo joins the mercenaries, and they make their way to Tint's camp at night, where they stealthily rescue the surviving hostages.
+Myint, a Karen rebel familiar with the area, leads the mercenaries to the village.
+As they survey the damage, a squad of Tint's soldiers return.
+The soldiers sadistically force a group of prisoners to navigate a minefield for their entertainment.
+Rambo arrives and kills the Burmese soldiers with his compound bow.
+He joins the mercenaries, and they make their way to Tint's camp at night, where they have 15 minutes to rescue the surviving prisoners.
+They do this but the group is separated when they leave without Rambo, the mercenaries' sniper School Boy and Sarah to keep to their strict schedule.